London boroughs

+The London borough councils are 32 of the local authorities in London.
+Each council is a municipal corporation and they are a form of unitary authority.
+They provide the majority of local government services, such as schools, waste management, social services and libraries.
 The councils were first elected in 1964, and acted as shadow authorities until 1 April 1965.
 Each borough is divided into electoral wards, subject to periodic review, for the purpose of electing councillors.
-Council elections take place every four years, with the most recent elections in 2022, and the next elections due in 2026.
-The political make-up of London borough councils is dominated by the Conservative, Labour and Liberal Democrat parties.
-Twenty-eight councils follow the leader and cabinet model of executive governance, while five have directly elected mayors (Croydon, Hackney, Lewisham, Newham, and Tower Hamlets).
-The City of London is instead governed by the City of London Corporation (and the Inner and Middle Temples, which are not governed by the City of London Corporation).
+Council elections take place every four years, with the most recent elections in 2026.
+Traditionally, the political make-up of London borough councils was dominated by the major parties, but following the 2026 election nine were under no overall control, with smaller parties controlling eight councils.
+Five councils are led by directly elected mayors.
+The City of London has its own sui generis local government.